7 Things to Know About Interior House Painting

 Licensed contractors will always recommend using a primer before using colour.
 This provides a solid base for the paint and it can make the colours much brighter and vivid compared to having a bare base.

 3. Go bold, go pastel, go bright – don’t shy away from colours!

 If you want a certain atmosphere for your room, don’t be afraid to experiment with colour.
 Most people default on creams, whites and beiges because they’re not sure which shade to use to achieve the right ambiance.
 Consult your painting contractor to help you pick the right shade.
 It’s also possible to base the hue on existing fixtures incorporated within the space.
 Just like what you’d do when picking exterior paint.

 4. Ask for a sample

 It’s always a good idea to ask for paint samples in your chosen shade.
-Reliable licensed painters and shops will often provide this.
+Reliable licensed painters in Adelaide and shops will often provide this.
 If possible, it would be advisable to test it out on the actual wall or something similar to it so you know how it will look like when applied.

 5. Prepping time is crucial

 Any professional knows that prep time is as important as the actual process itself.
 Filling in any holes, sanding them out and making sure there’s an even surface for the paint to adhere to is one thing experts never skip out on.